Information on part II/part III/MPhil project suggestions.

 Despite the dramatic growth of digital image and video data in recent years, many challenges remain in enabling computers to interpret visual content.
 Visual information is inherently ambiguous and semantically impoverished.
 There consequently exists a wide semantic gap between human interpretations of image and video data and those currently derivable by a computer.
 My research demonstrates how this gap can be narrowed through the use of ontologies which represent task-specific attributes, objects, and relations, and relate these to the processing modules available for their detection and recognition.
 Terms in the ontology therefore carry meaning directly related to the appearance of real world objects.
 Tasks such as image retrieval, automated visual surveillance, and visually mediated human computer interaction can then be carried out by processing sentences in a visual language defined over the ontology.
 The efficacy of the proposed approach is demonstrated through the development and analysis of solutions to a range of challenging visual analysis problems.
 Current results are extremely encouraging and open up a range of opportunities for further research.

 One avenue for current work is the use of grid computing to allow massively parallelised image analysis and retrieval.
-This work is being done in collaboration with the University of Cambridge eScience Centre and further details can be found here.
+This work is being done in collaboration with the University of Cambridge eScience Centre.
 Content-based image analysis and ontology-based information modeling are starting to revolutionise professional image search and can also be used to greatly speed up time consuming tasks such as image annotation.

 I am also actively working on pattern matching algorithms for the biological sciences.
 A generic image processing and identification tool has been developed by me and will be available for free use in the academic community in the near future.
-It has already been deployed for research into manta rays, see Manta Matcher.
+It has already been deployed for research into manta rays, see Manta Matcher and NPM.

 Peer-reviewed Academic Publications

-- Mary Stoddard, Rebecca Kilner, and Christopher Town "Pattern recognition algorithm reveals how birds evolve individual egg pattern signatures", Nature Communications, 2014, DOI: 10.1038/ncomms5117 (press release: "Birds evolve signature patterns to distinguish cuckoo eggs from their own", see here and here, short video hosted by American Museum of Natural History)
+- Mary Stoddard, Rebecca Kilner, and Christopher Town "Pattern recognition algorithm reveals how birds evolve individual egg pattern signatures", Nature Communications, 2014, DOI: 10.1038/ncomms5117 (press release: "Birds evolve signature patterns to distinguish cuckoo eggs from their own", press releases here and here, short video hosted by American Museum of Natural History)